Nedlitex/Project-ArkDollDocs/AI/ai.md

 **[3]** If the list has one value, it represents the minimum `charge` required for this action.
 If the list has two values, they represent a range of the `charge` required for this action.

+**[4]** If the list has one value, it represents the minimum custom value required for this action.
+If the list has two values, they represent a range of the custom value required for this action.

-**[4]** If the list is empty, then there is no distance.
+**[5]** If the list is empty, then there is no distance.
 If the list has one value, it represents the minimum distance that the AI will try to keep with the target.
 If the list has two values, they represents the minimum and maximum distance that the AI will keep with the target.
 Note that if there is a valid follow distance, AI will first ensure this is satisfied before play any animation.
 If a non-zero `dist_max_time` is set, AI will at most spend this amount of time trying to satisfy `dist` before starting playing animation.
 Note that this is only applicable if the action has any animation.

-**[5]** If the list has one value, it represents the minimum distance between the AI and the target required for this action.
+**[6]** If the list has one value, it represents the minimum distance between the AI and the target required for this action.
 If the list has two values, they represent a range of distance between the AI and the target required for this action.

-**[6]** The inner list represents a set of events that are AND'd together.
+**[7]** The inner list represents a set of events that are AND'd together.
 The outer list represents the OR of the inner lists.
 All the available event names are defined in [Event System](#event-system).
 Note that this configuration also supports adding a `!` in front of the event name to represent requiring the event not set.
 E.g. "in_enemy_atk_range" represents the action requires event `in_enemy_atk_range` to be set, while "!in_enemy_atk_range" represents the action requires event `in_enemy_atk_range` to be not set.

-**[7]** If the list has one value, it represents the minimum HP% required for this action.
+**[8]** If the list has one value, it represents the minimum HP% required for this action.
 If the list has two values, they represent a range of the HP% required for this action.

-**[8]** If the list has one value, it represents the minimum target HP% required for this action.
+**[9]** If the list has one value, it represents the minimum target HP% required for this action.
 If the list has two values, they represent a range of the target HP% required for this action.

-**[9]** This parameter is used to pick an action when multiple actions' conditions are satisfied.
+**[10]** This parameter is used to pick an action when multiple actions' conditions are satisfied.
 Refer to [Action Priority](#action-priority) section for more information.

 ---